fornclake/fornclake.dev/tutorials/zelda-like-4.0/player-movement-and-animation.md

 #### Project Setup

 First let's do some quick project setup.
 Since we'll be using 2D pixel art, we need to turn off the linear filtering on sprites.
-In **General>Rendering>Textures**, set the default texture filter from "Linear" to "Nearest".
+Set *General>Rendering>Textures>Canvas Textures>Default Texture Filter* from "Linear" to "Nearest".

 ![Filter](/_images/zelda-like-1_filter.png "Filter")